Kym Johnson Talks Pregnancy Weight Gain As She Reveals Huge Twins Baby Bump

 Former Dancing with the Stars professional dancer Kym Johnson is speaking out about her weight gain during pregnancy while revealing her growing baby bump to the world just days before giving birth to her and husband Robert Herjavec’s twins.
 The star opened up to People about the weight she’s gained during her pregnancy and revealed that her twins are now fighting for space as her due date looms.

-Kym told the site in a new interview that most of her weight gain has been around her belly and added that she won’t be in too much of a rush to get back to her pre-pregnancy weight once she and Robert welcome their twins into the world in what’s thought to be just a few days’ time.
+Kym told the site in a new interview that most of her weight gain has been around her belly and added that she won’t be in too much of a rush to get back to her prepregnancy weight once she and Robert welcome their twins into the world in what’s thought to be just a few days’ time.

 “I haven’t gained too much weight on my arms or my legs.
 It does seem to be my belly,” Johnson explained.
 “After I have the babies, I’ll take my time getting back.”